 Want more News and Events?

 The WRC Newsletter is a great way to find out what's going on at the PSU Women's Resource Center.
 You'll also hear about events, classes, jobs, scholarships, internships and more happening in the PSU/Portland community.
-To join the listserv, please fill out the form located here.
-Also, be sure to check out The She Sheet, the WRC's feminist blog and internet magazine portal.
+Join our Listserv and receive our weekly newsletter.

 Interested in hosting your event at the WRC or co-sponsoring an event with the WRC?